 3. Posting Photos or Details on Social Media

 At Singleton Law Firm LLC., we advise our clients to avoid posting photos or information about their truck accident, their injuries, or their everyday activities on social media.
 Insurance companies always monitor the information they can find publicly and will use it as their evidence against you.
 Your Facebook, Instagram or Twitter posts can jeopardize your personal injury claim.

 4. Missing the Statute Of Limitations

 The statute of limitations for a truck accident in Georgia is two (2) years.
 If you don’t bring your truck accident claim within this time frame, you’ll be precluded from doing so.

 5. Waiting Too Long Before Hiring An Attorney

-After a truck accident you’re dealing with a lot, we understand it — but putting off hiring a trucking accident attorney can seriously ruin your case.
+After a truck accident injuries you’re dealing with a lot, we understand it — but putting off hiring a trucking accident attorney can seriously ruin your case.
 Also, seeking the help of a lawyer right away can take some of the burdens off of you.
-For instance, your Atlanta trucking accident attorney at Singleton Law Firm LLC will deal with the insurance companies on your behalf.
+For instance, your legal counsel at Singleton Law Firm LLC. will deal with the insurance companies and the insurance coverage on your behalf.
 That is one less thing you’ll need to worry about.

-To get a free case evaluation from one of our experienced attorneys, call Singleton Law Firm LLC today at (770) 889-6010 or fill out our free contact form.
+To get a free case evaluation from one of our experienced personal injury attorneys, call Singleton Law Firm LLC. today at (770) 889-6010 or fill out our free contact form.
 There is no cost or obligation.